KedroX/EPFL_CePro_Happiness_Challenge/README.md

 ---

-## 📬 Questions?
+## 📃 License

-Feel free to open an issue if you need clarification.
+MIT License.
+Feel free to use, modify, and share!

-Happy coding! 🎉